-The governors of the Local Governing Board monitors this policy on an annual basis.
+The governors of the Local Governing Body monitors this policy on an annual basis.
 This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
-The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
-Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.

 Protected Characteristics

 It is important that all children gain an understanding of the world they are growing up in, and learn how to live alongside, and show respect for, a diverse range of people.
 The Equality Act became law in 2010.
 It covers everyone in Britain and protects people from discrimination, harassment and victimisation.
 Everyone in Britain is protected.
 This is because the Equality Act protects people against discrimination because of the protected characteristics that we all have.
 Under the Equality Act, there are nine Protected Characteristics: